Meshcapade/mc-unreal/README.md

 ![anim editing1](images/readme_animediting01.png)

 ## VII.
 Pose correctives
-Pose correctives allow for real time calculation of pose based deformations to Meshcapade bodies, and it's extremely easy to apply to actor blueprints.
+Pose correctives allow for real time calculation of pose based deformations to SMPL-bodies, and it's extremely easy to apply to actor blueprints.
 They are a complex set of blend shapes that we apply based on the pose of the skeleton.
 This achieves much more realistic soft tissue deformation than the traditional skinning method.

 ![pose correctives](images/readme_posecorrectives0.gif)

-In order to be able to use pose correctives, make sure you enable `Import Morph Targets` in the [import step](#v-import-the-fbx-into-unreal) when you import a Meshcapade body.
+In order to be able to use pose correctives, make sure you enable `Import Morph Targets` in the [import step](#v-import-the-fbx-into-unreal) when you import a SMPL-body.

-To enable pose correctives on blueprint actor, add a skeletal mesh component that contains a Meshcapade body, then add the `Pose Correctives` actor component to the same blueprint.
+To enable pose correctives on blueprint actor, add a skeletal mesh component that contains a SMPL-body, then add the `Pose Correctives` actor component to the same blueprint.

 ![add pose correctives](images/readme_posecorrectives1.gif)